 How to Help Someone With BPD In A Relationship?

 Loving someone with BPD isn’t simple – it requires a lot of preparation and understanding.

 Watching a loved one battle with profound inward distress can be agonizing.
-Moreover, even ordinary communications can be weighed down with the potential danger of an outburst in case the person with BPD misread your tone or accepted what you say as an indication of dismissal.
+Moreover, even ordinary communication can be weighed down with the potential danger of an outburst in case the person with BPD misreads your tone or accepted what you say as an indication of dismissal.